michaelparenteau/middlebot/README.md

 ### mirb -- _WTF?_

 mirb is a bash script. mirb is the brains of middlebot.
-Running mirb in will:
+Running mirb will:

 * create a middleman install form the above template
 * create a .gitignore file